GCesenas/GCesenas/README.md

 - 🔭 Currently working at [Sonar Software](https://www.sonar.software)
 - 🌱 Trying to be and improve the best version of myself every day :)
 - 🛠 I like to build tools that simplify complex processes
-- 💬 Ask me about software development, testing or CI/CD

 ## 📊 Stats
 <p align="center">